The Ghosts Must Be Crazy

+Lei and 1WO Muthu, Regimental Sergeant Major from Forest Got Ghost respectively, despite the fact that their ranks are different in this film as compared to the standalone prequel, as they were Reservist SGTs and MWO respectively.
+This film also features the return of the film director Boris Boo from the standalone prequel.

 Plot

 Part 1: Only ghost will give you off - 鬼才給你OFF (Day-Off)

-Sometime in the 1990s, late at night, two soldiers (played by Suhaimi Yusof and Khariudin Samsuddin) dig a shellscrape during a military exercise, encountering human hair buried in the ground.
+Sometime in the 1990s, late at night, 2 Malay NS army reservist soldiers (portrayed by Suhaimi Yusof and Khairudin Samsudin) dig a shell scrape during a military exercise, encountering human hair buried in the ground.
 Attempting to pull it out of the dirt, the duo encounters a female ghost standing behind, which later apparently frightened them to death.
-Moving forward to the present-day, two reservist soldiers, Ah Nan (John Cheng) and Ah Lei, tries to get their on-the-ball commanding officer, LTA Chua (Chua En Lai), to grant them a day-off during their last unit exercise including stories about the female ghost by Ah Nan and telling that Ah Lei's grandmother passes away, which fails comically.
+The scene then changed to 2 Chinese NS army reservist soldiers, Ah Nan (John Cheng) and Ah Lei (Wang Lei), trying to get their on-the-ball officer commanding, LTA Chua (Chua Enlai), to grant them a day-off during their last unit exercise including stories about the female ghost and the deity's revelation by Ah Nan and telling that Ah Lei's grandmother passes away, which fails comically after Chua taunted the duo by telling Ah Nan to inform the deity to call Chua via a pager and challenging the duo into a duel.
 Another soldier, Ah Tan (Dennis Chew), comes to see Lieutenant Chua to get a day-off or light duty too, citing ill health (he suffered for internal injuries), but gets rejected as well.
 Since the beginning, Ah Nan and Ah Lei didn't believe that Ah Tan felt ill, instead thinking that Ah Tan acted to get a day-off, including Ah Nan betting that Ah Tan will get rejected by Lieutenant Chua for a day-off or chop off his head.
-Ah Nan and Ah Lei encounters their Sergeant Major, 1WO Muthu (David Bala), after leaving the commander's office while chasing Ah Tan, who demands that Ah Lei (who dyed his hair yellow) either shave his head or get his hair dyed back to black.
+Ah Nan and Ah Lei encounters their Indian Regimental Sergeant Major, 1WO Muthu (David Bala), after leaving the commander's office while chasing Ah Tan, who demands that Ah Lei (who dyed his hair yellow) either shave his head or get his hair dyed back to black.
 Later, during a chat with other reservist mates, it is revealed that Muthu had apparently died in a terrible car accident sometime back with his head knocked off, unsettling both Ah Nan and Ah Lei (it is later revealed that it was nothing more than a prank on the two by their fellow soldiers at a briefing before the exercise).